HCPSS/story-strong/_posts/2017-01-31-jaw-surgery.markdown

 ---
 layout: post
 title: Jaw Surgery
-tags: [Marriotts Ridge High School, Athletics, Class of 2020]
+tags: [Marriotts Ridge High School, Class of 2020]
 author: Josephine, Marriotts Ridge HS, Class of 2020
 summary: A surgery is a very scary experience.
 Especially when you are unable to communicate pain, discomfort, or needs.
 The power of a loving family sure helps navigate the windy road to recovery.
 prof-img: https://placehold.it/200x200